 - 1. There are no BOs. - 2.
-There are one or more individuals who we have to identify as BOs, because they have the right to control or effectively control the company. - 3.
-We cannot rule out that there are not BOs and, therefore, we must apply Regulation 28(6), (7) and (8), as illustrated in Case Study 12.
+There are one or more individuals who we identify as BOs, because they have the right to control or effectively control the company. - We cannot rule out that there are not BOs and, therefore, we must apply Regulation 28(6), (7) and (8) of the 2017 Regulations, as illustrated in Case Study 11.

-Case Study 5 - Body Corporate - Limited Liability Partnership (LLP)
+Case Study 5 - Body Corporate - LLP

-The client is an LLP, a Limited Liability Partnership of two private companies B Ltd and C Ltd.
+The client is Partnership A LLP, a Limited Liability Partnership of two private companies B Ltd and C Ltd.